LiamMcAllisterGroup/fanroots/README.md

 A schedule can mix both strategies dynamically based on step size.
 Step proposals include Newton's method, Gauss-Newton, gradient descent, and Levenberg-Marquardt.
 Step sizes are tuned via backtracking line search, ternary search, or 'shrinking'.

-For functions depending on the intersection numbers, performance is further boosted by my recent development of a fast intersection number kernel in [CYTools](https://github.com/LiamMcAllisterGroup/cytools), since computation of the intersection numbers typically becomes the bottleneck for such cases.
+For functions depending on the intersection numbers, performance is further boosted by a recently developed fast intersection number kernel in [CYTools](https://github.com/LiamMcAllisterGroup/cytools), since computation of the intersection numbers typically becomes the bottleneck for such cases.

 ## Installation